manojkmfsi/monodog/documentation/docs/getting-started/quick-start.md

 ```bash
 pnpm install --save-dev @mindfiredigital/monodog -w
 ```
-If the postinstall script does not make a folder, 'mindfiredigital-monodog', in the packages workspace, then you can try this:
+If the postinstall script does not make a folder, 'monodog', in the packages workspace, then you can try this:

 ```bash
 pnpm store prune